Coarse cone quotients: The motivic coarse assembly map

 \section{The motivic coarse assembly map}

 Recall the universal homological functors $\Yo$, $\Yo^{\strg}$ and $\Yo\cB$ from \eqref{gjiwejrgoewrijogwerf} and \eqref{werfeferfsfvfd}.
-Since any strong coarse homology theory is in particular a coarse homology theory we have a unique colimit-preserving comparison map $\cp$ fitting into the commutative triangle
+Since any strong coarse homology theory is, in particular, a coarse homology theory, we have a unique colimit-preserving comparison map $\cp$ fitting into the commutative triangle

-To a bornological coarse space $X$ with a coarse entourage $U$ we associate the Rips complex $P_{U}(X)$ in $\UBC$ defined as the realization of the simplicial complex whose $n$-simplices are ordered $n+1$-tuples of points $(x_{0} ,\dots x_{n})$ in $X$ with $(x_{i},x_{j})\in U$ for all pairs $i,j$.
-We equip $P_{U}(X)$ with the spherical path metric allowing infinite distances between points in different components.
-We consider $P_{U}(X)$ as a uniform bornological coarse space with the metric uniform and coarse structures and the bornology generated by the subsets $P_{U}(B)$ for all bounded subsets $B$ of $X$.
+To a bornological coarse space $X$ with a coarse entourage $U$, we associate the Rips complex $P_{U}(X)$ in $\UBC$, defined as the realization of the simplicial complex whose $n$-simplices are the $(n+1)$-tuples $\{x_{0} ,\dots x_{n}\}$ of pairwise distinct points in $X$ with $(x_{i},x_{j})\in U$ for all pairs $i,j$.
+A point in $P_{U}(X)$ will be considered as a finitely supported probability measure on $X$.
+We equip $P_{U}(X)$ with the spherical path metric, allowing infinite distances between points in different components.
+We consider $P_{U}(X)$ as a uniform bornological coarse space with the metric uniform and coarse structures, and the bornology generated by the subsets $P_{U}(B)$ for all bounded subsets $B$ of $X$.
 By \cite[Sec.
-5]{ass} the Rips complex construction provides a functor which turns out to be a coarse homology theory and can therefore equivalently be interpreted as a colimit-preserving functor Furthermore the local homology theory \eqref{sfdpokopsdvdsfvsdfvsdf} can be interpreted as a colimit-preserving functor
+5]{ass} the Rips complex construction provides a functor which turns out to be a coarse homology theory, and can therefore equivalently be interpreted as a colimit-preserving functor Furthermore, the local homology theory \eqref{sfdpokopsdvdsfvsdfvsdf} can be interpreted as a colimit-preserving functor

-The compositions are a local homology theories as well and induce colimit-preserving functors Composing the cone boundary from \eqref{grewfwerfwef} with $\cp$ we get the natural transformation of colimit-preserving functors from $\Sp\cB$ to $\CM^{\strg}$.
+The compositions are alse local homology theories, and induce colimit-preserving functors Composing the cone boundary from \eqref{grewfwerfwef} with $\cp$ we get the natural transformation of colimit-preserving functors from $\Sp\cB$ to $\CM^{\strg}$.

 As explained in \cite[Sec.
-5]{ass} the natural maps $X_{U}\to c(P_{U}(X))$ of bornological coarse spaces induced by the inclusion of $X$ as the zero-skeleton of the Rips complex induce an equivalence
+5]{ass}, the natural maps $X_{U}\to c(P_{U}(X))$ of bornological coarse spaces given by the inclusion of $X$ as the zero-skeleton of the Rips complex induce an equivalence

 of endofunctors of $\CM$.
 Composing with $\cp$ we get an equivalence of functors from $\CM$ to $\CM^{\strg}$.
 We can now state the definition of the motivic coarse assembly map. \begin{ddd}[{\cite[Def.
 9.7]{ass}}] The motivic coarse assembly map is the natural transformation